Gravitomagnetism and the significance of the curvature scalar invariants: Dynamical implications of the invariants. Gravitomagnetism.

-plus the conditions obtained from \eqref{eq:grav-PEPMcond} by replacing $\mathbf{R}\rightarrow\mathbf{C}$.
-These are not however, in general, \emph{sufficient} conditions for the existence of shear- and vorticity-free congruences (they only ensure that $\mathcal{H}_{\alpha\beta}=0$ for some $u^{\alpha}$).
-Only in the special cases of vacuum or ``electrovacuum'' Petrov type D solutions, it is known (see \cite{WyllemanBeke}, Theorem 2.1, Appendix B and proposition B.1 therein) that these conditions, when they hold in some \emph{open 4-D spacetime region}, are indeed sufficient to ensure the existence of shear- and vorticity-free congruences.
-In Petrov type D vacuum, in particular, since $\mathbf{C}=\mathbf{R}$, and since \eqref{eq:distinctII-D} is always obeyed, one can say that when\footnote{The possibility $\star\mathbf{R}\cdot\mathbf{R}=0$, $\mathbf{R}\cdot\mathbf{R}<0$ is ruled out since all Petrov type D vacua are known, and none of them is purely magnetic.} $\star\mathbf{R}\cdot\mathbf{R}=0$ in some open 4-D region, a shear-free normal congruence exists therein.
-If the spacetime is asymptotically flat, and such congruence inertial at infinity, then this means that there is a frame rotationally locked to the distant stars (and where frame dragging is a well defined notion) where $\vec{H}$ vanishes.
+Only in the special case of vacuum (or Einstein, $R_{\alpha\beta}=\Lambda g_{\alpha\beta}$) Petrov type D solutions, it is known (see \cite{WyllemanBeke}, Theorem 2.1, Appendix B and proposition B.1 therein) that the invariant conditions (\ref{eq:InvPEWeyl}), when they hold in some \emph{open 4-D spacetime region}, are indeed sufficient to ensure the existence of shear- and vorticity-free congruences.
+And since, in vacuum, $\mathbf{C}=\mathbf{R}$

+, one can say that when $\innst{R}=0,\,\inn{R}>0$ in some open 4-D region, a shear-free normal congruence exists therein.
+If such congruence is inertial at infinity, then this means that there is a frame rotationally locked to the distant stars (and where frame dragging is a well-defined notion) where $\vec{H}$ globally vanishes.